Charles Kelman: As an ophthalmologist and surgeon

-In 1960, Kelman started an ophthalmology private practice and began to experiment with the use of cryosurgery.
-His first invention in 1962 was the cryoprobe which he used to freeze a cataractous lens before removal in intracapsular cataract extraction (ICCE), which removed the lens with the capsule intact.
+In 1960, Kelman started an ophthalmology private practice.
+In the fall of 1962, he began to experiment with the use of cryosurgery.

+His first invention in the fall of 1962 (and published in January 1963) was an ophthalmic cryoprobe which used liquid nitrogen, which he used to freeze a cataractous lens before removal in intracapsular cataract extraction (ICCE), which removed the lens with the capsule intact.
+Kelman's cryoprobe using liquid nitrogen offered advantages over the cryoprobe which used carbon dioxide which was used for cataract extraction and had been published by Tadeusz Krwawicz in the British Journal of Ophthalmology on April 1, 1961.
 While the technique has not been in heavy use since 1978 and the advent of other techniques such as extracapsular cataract surgery (ECCE) which Kelman helped develop, ICCE remains a viable surgical option.
-In 1963, Kelman then developed the use of cryopexy to treat retinal detachment.
+In January 1963, Kelman also published the use of cryopexy to experimentally freeze the retina in animal experiments.
+Cryopexy to treat retinal detachments had been demonstrated by Richard Deutschmann and Giambattista Bietti in the 1930s, but had not been popular because the older cryoprobes were not as effective.

-In 1964, he applied for a research grant from the John A. Hartford Foundation to further investigate freezing techniques in eye surgery and, in an addendum to the application, proposed "a method for removing a cataract through an incision small enough so that no hospitalization will be required."
-He received a three-year grant from the foundation.
+In the fall of 1963, Kelman applied for a research grant from the John A. Hartford Foundation to further investigate freezing techniques in eye surgery and this grant was approved on Dec.
+3, 1963, and became active Jan.
+15, 1964.
+The grant proposed five uses of cryosurgery, the fourth of which was "a new technique for surgical removal of a cataractous lens that will require a hospital stay of twenty-four hours instead of two weeks and a return to normal activity within one week instead of thirty days."
+The original grant application and other records from the John A. Hartford Foundation were first reviewed in 2023.
 The idea for his next invention came to Kelman after seeing an ultrasonic device at his dentist's office.
 Kelman envisioned using a similar device that vibrates to break up a cataractous lens and remove it without a large incision.